How to Show or Hide File Extensions in Windows 11 File Explorer

 Summary

-Showing file extensions in Windows 11 is simple.
-Just open Settings, go to System > Advanced > File Explorer, and turn on “Show file extensions.”
-Now you’ll see what type of each file is, which helps you stay organized and safe.
+Showing file extensions in Windows 11 is a breeze.
+Open Settings, navigate to System > Advanced > File Explorer, and toggle on “Show file extensions.”
+Now you’ll see the type of each file, which helps you stay organized and safe.
 It only takes a few clicks!

 Was this guide helpful?